-Point system: Each week's assignment will be comprised of 25 points and the final exam worth 25 points for a total of 175 points.
-The final paper and associated video for week 5 is worth 50 points
+Point system: Each week's assignment will be comprised of 25 points and the final exam worth 25 points for a total of 150 points.

-Using web-based templates designed by the instructors; students will utilize technology (FLIP camera/video and digital images) to study and document each week's assigned topic.
+Using web based templates designed by the instructors; students will utilize technology (FLIP camera video and digital images) to study and document each week's assigned topic.
 For each week, the students will: